-- Update the regional budget and condition scenarios utilizing the Cartegraph pavement management software - Analyze collected pavement distress data and calculated conditions for the Performance Measures Criteria process - Work with communities to review/study or design projects to address the prioritized needs in the Asset Management and System Operations program area of the recently completed Mobility2040 the update for 2020.
+- Update the regional budget and condition scenarios utilizing the Cartegraph pavement management software for the LRTP update. - Analyze collected pavement distress data and calculated conditions for the Performance Measures Criteria process. - Work with communities to review/study or design projects to address the prioritized needs in the Asset Management and System Operations program area of the 2021 Regional Asset Management Report.